 Silver is often chosen as an investment vehicle because it is a physical means of storing of wealth.

 in the event of an economic disruption or political instability.
 For this reason, it has proven over time to

 be a viable hedge against the effects of inflation on the dollar.
-Moreover, silver offers investors a
+Moreover, silver offers investors a way to

 Due to its low price relative to gold, platinum and palladium, silver lends itself to being purchased in

-price attracts investors who want to procure a significant amount of precious metal at once, perhaps even in the form of a ten kilo coin.
-At the
+larger quantities.
+The more affordable price attracts investors who want to procure a significant amount of

 obtained on almost any budget.